astorDev/nist/queries/include/article/index.md

 }
 ```

 So far so good.
 But using `include` for the `total` count doesn't fully demonstrate the power of the parameter.
-We'll see the true power when we'll ha
+The true power is demonstrated best by aggregated queries.

-For example, let's say we want to see a just the total sum and number of transactions by categores, not the transactions themselves.
+For example, let's say we want to see just the total sum and number of transactions by category, not the transactions themselves.
 Here's how our request will look

 ```http
 GET /transactions?limit=0&include=categories.total,categories.totalSum